 The detailed ITU regulatory framework associated with AMS(R)S is outside the scope of this technical report.
 Article 9 coordination procedures may complement the ICAO framework in order to ensure full compatibility between AM(R)S and AMS(R)S systems.

 A coordination process as defined in RR Article 9 could be considered for a new AMS(R)S allocation in all or part of the frequency band 117.975-137 MHz.
-An example of coordination threshold that could be used for coordination between AMS(R)S transmitting space stations and AM(R)S under RR No. 9.11A is provided in Table 12:
+An example of a pfd threshold that could be used for coordination between AMS(R)S transmitting space stations and AM(R)S under a relevant RR No. 9.11A coordination process is provided in Table 12:

 Table 12